Delay taxes on appreciated investment property or business assets

 As an example, if you had purchased a rental property for $300,000 ten years ago and today it is worth $500,000, you would be responsible for $200,000 in capital gains taxes if you sold it outright.

-However, if you instead exchanged the property for another rental property, the IRS would allow you to delay paying taxes on the $200,000 appreciation until you subsequently sell the new property.
-Doing so could push a potentially large tax burden off until a more favorable time for you.
+However, if you instead sold the property and purchased another for rental purposes within 180 days of the original sale, the IRS would allow you to delay paying capital gains taxes on the $200,000 appreciation until you subsequently sell the new property.
+Doing so could push a potentially large tax burden off until a more favorable time for you or even pass along tax-free to your heirs with a step-up in basis upon your death.

-A caveat to this rule would be if there was an exchange of additional cash, additional property value such that the exchange were of unequal worth, or debts passed between parties.
-The amount of this unequal exchange is known as “boot.”
+Additionally, portions of any realized gains can be excluded from deferral if the exchange is not “equal.”
+An exchange where additional cash or property is also included, and/or where debts are passed between parties could make the transaction unequal, thereby disqualifying the difference from exclusion.
+The amount of this unequal exchange is known as “Boot.”
 In our previous example, consider if there was an outstanding mortgage of $100,000 on the property that you had exchanged.
 In this case, the IRS considers the exchange of the mortgage as an additional credit to you (known as “receiving boot”) thereby reducing the amount of capital gains you can delay.
 You would thus be responsible for paying $100,000 in capital gains but still be allowed to delay the remaining $100,000.